 Danielle is a freelance travel, lifestyle and content writer.
-Her work has been published in Escape, Pacific Island Living Magazine, Island Spirit, The Age/Sydney Morning Herald, Australian Traveller, International Traveller, Kidspot, Essential Kids, Weekendnotes and Delicious Magazine.
+Her work has been published in Escape, Pacific Island Living Magazine, Island Spirit, The Age/Sydney Morning Herald, Australian Traveller, International Traveller, Kidspot, Essential Kids, Weekendnotes, Good Food and Delicious Magazine.

 Danielle also teaches literature, literacy and cooking to secondary school students.

 She has an Arts degree in Literature, Anthropology and Philosophy, a Diploma in Education and a post graduate certificate in Children's Literature.

 In 2016, Danielle published a cookbook; 'Cooking with a Broken Heart'.

 Melbourne's newest luxury hotel, Shadowplay by Peppers, is yet another drawcard for the Southbank precinct.
 Edwin, the stylish wine bar and restaurant located adjacent to reception on the ground floor, adds a new destination for food and wine buffs living in or visiting one of Melbourne's most sought after residential and recreational areas.

 From the moment I set eyes on it, I knew we were destined to be together.
 The room around it was plush and palatial; floor to ceiling sheer curtains covered windows that looked out onto garden framed by magnificent eucalypts and rolling hills, the fireplace was set and the sofa plumped and ready to envelop me, but it was the well dressed bed that attracted my gaze.

 Tearing down the slopes really builds an appetite.
 Here are options for pre- and apres-ski that go beyond hot choccy.
 Snowshoe to cheese fondue Is there anything better than a three-course French meal on a cold winter's night?
 Don snowshoes and trudge past snow gums at sunset and arrive at Alpine Nature Experience's hidden eco-village.